GT Racing Cockpit

 GT Racing Cockpit (see the trademark symbols difference) is the name of a line of Gran Turismo official video game racing cockpits designed by Sparco and Logitech (a.k.a.
 Logicool in Japan) in collaboration with Polyphony Digital.

-Official kits are co-designed and released in Japan by Logicool and Sparco (distributed by import tuner Endless in North America), while compatible kits are designed and released worldwide by European manufacturers such as PlaySeats and MoveTech.
+Official kits are co-designed and released in Japan by Logicool and Sparco (distributed by import tuner Endless in North America), while compatible kits are designed and released worldwide by European manufacturers such as Playseat and MoveTech.

 GT Cockpit

 There is a FIA homologated driving simulation cockpit line which SKU is LPSK standing for Logicool PlayStation Sparco Kit.
 Official kits are the Logicool and auto part maker Sparco joint designed Sparco Racing Cockpit/Seat, and the official wheels are GT Force wheels.

-Although GT Force wheels are supported by the professional oriented PlaySeats compatible kits line.
-The PlaySeats are based upon a different design, e.g. the G25 Racing Wheel PlaySeats kit includes parts named Gearshift Holder and Seat Slider.
+Although GT Force wheels are supported by the professional oriented Playseat compatible kits line.
+The PlaySeat products are based upon a different design, e.g. the G25 Racing Wheel PlaySeat kit includes parts named Gearshift Holder and Seat Slider.